 A new array of diagnostic peptides in Lyme disease

-The analysis was conducted using sera from 66 Lyme patients (27 early Lyme, 19 with positive IgG western blot, 10 with acute neuroborreliosis).
+The analysis was conducted using sera from 66 Lyme patients (27 early Lyme, 19 with positive IgG Western blot, 10 with acute neuroborreliosis).
 The end result is the set of peptides reported in table 2.
 There is also a set of peptides specific for neuroborreliosis (table 3).

 Flagellin B: a new specific peptide for diagnostic purposes is born

 It is widely recognized that reactivity of sera to Flagellin B (FlaB, p41) is common in healthy persons too (Chandra A et al. 2011).
-This is due to the fact that this protein is highly conserved among bacteria, so there is cross-reactivity and FlaB is almost without utility for diagnostic purposes.
+This is because this protein is highly conserved among bacteria, so there is cross-reactivity and FlaB is almost without utility for diagnostic purposes.
 That said, one of the results of this study is that peptide 211-223 fro FlaB is highly immunogenic in patients and is also not-cross-reactive with flagellar proteins from other bacteria (I have checked using this peptide as query sequence in a BLAST search among bacteria, with a word of 3 and with standard settings: no match has been found).
 So we have a new specific peptide for diagnostic purposes.
 In figure 1 this epitope is reported in yellow, on the 3D structure of Flagellin B.

 The strange case of VlsE and C6

 Vmp-like sequence expressed (VlsE) is a major immunogenic protein of Borrelia burgodorferi, widely used for the first-tier test of Lyme disease (Aguero-Rosenfeld ME et al 2005).
 This protein goes through a process of variation during mammalian infection that involves six variable regions (VR1-VR6) and it has been postulated that this gene recombination of the locus that codes for VlsE is responsible – at least in part – for the ability of B. burgodorferi of evading the immune system (Zhang JR et al. 1997).
 Nevertheless, six regions of this protein are invariable (IR1-6) and these ones have been studied as possible peptides to use for diagnosis.
 One of them, peptide IR6 (also called C6), has been used as a diagnostic tool (Liang FT et al. 1999).
 In the present study, the peptide that pops up from the analysis is the same C6 (peptide 274-290 in table 1), while in neuroborreliosis there are two more peptides on VlsE that appear to be useful markers.
 I have reported these three peptides on the 3D structure of VlsE, the one experimentally determined in (Eicken C et al. 2002), see figure 2.
-It is worth noting now that peptide 274-290 (C6) is buried inside the protein, so it is difficult to understand how it could be a B cell epitope, since B cell epitope protrudes from the surface (Thornton, et al., 1986) and this is probably due to the fact that B cell receptors need to bind their specific antigen, in order for B cell to be activated.
+It is worth noting now that peptide 274-290 (C6) is buried inside the protein, so it is difficult to understand how it could be a B cell epitope since B cell epitope protrudes from the surface (Thornton, et al., 1986) and this is probably because B cell receptors need to bind their specific antigen, for B cell to be activated.
 This is the very first time that I realize that C6 is not surface exposed.
 So, how could the immune system generate an antibody to a hidden peptide?
 I have to think about that.

 OspC and the buried epitope